CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/DoorDash.md

 ---
 ### The Data and Tools
 This project is based entirely on data I collected while driving for DoorDash from January through May, on weekdays between 9 AM and 4 PM.
-My dataset includes ### 1,790 ### deliveries across ### eight ### variables, including date, time, restaurant, tip amount, and total earnings.
+My dataset includes **1,790** deliveries across **eight variables**, including date, time, restaurant, tip amount, and total earnings.

 Data was cleaned and analyzed using **Excel pivot tables, conditional formatting, forecasting models,** and **calculated KPIs**, which made it easy to spot trends and compare groups.